 Pell grants are among the most commonly awarded grants, with more than 6.8 million students receiving one each year.
 These grants are need-based, so your family must display a financial need to qualify for one.
 The government determines your need based on the information you submit on the FAFSA.

 The amount you receive will depend on your expected family contribution and the cost of attendance of the school you choose.
-The maximum amount you can receive for the 2021-2022 school year is $6,495.
+The maximum amount you can receive is $6,495.
 You can apply that money directly to tuition or have your school disburse the funds to you for other college-related costs.

 Students lose their eligibility for Pell grants after earning a bachelor’s degree or receiving the grant for twelve terms (six years) of school.